-Candidates who have obtained / are pursuing their qualifying degree from countries other than India:

-Must be currently in the 3rd or higher years or completed their Bachelor's degree (duration: at least 3 years) in Engineering / Technology / Science / Arts / Commerce.
+Candidates who have obtained / are pursuing their qualifying degree from countries other than India must be currently in the 3rd or higher years or completed their Bachelor's degree (duration: at least 3 years) in Engineering / Technology / Architecture / Science / Arts / Commerce.

 Details of eligibility criteria are given in Table 4.1.
-However, any candidate fulfilling the above mentioned criteria is eligible to appear for GATE 2022.
+However, any candidate fulfilling the above-mentioned criteria is eligible to appear for GATE 2023.

-Note: If a candidate is pursuing any higher degree or has already obtained a degree higher than that mentioned in the Table 4.1 the candidate will be allowed to appear in GATE 2022 examination.
+Note 4.2: If a candidate is pursuing any higher degree or has already obtained a degree higher than that mentioned in the Table 4.1, the candidate will be allowed to appear for GATE 2023 examination.